programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 A popup will appear where you can leave a comment; choose one of the three radio buttons to let the author know whether they need to make changes before re-submitting for review.
 Click the green "submit review" button in the lower-left of the popup.

-4c.
-If you or the author want to edit the post further before publishing it, visit the post and edit it using the [editing steps discussed above](#edit-existing-content).
+*Option #3:* If you or the author want to edit the post further before publishing it, visit the post and edit it using the [editing steps discussed above](#edit-existing-content).
 The PR page's list of commits will update to contain any subsequent commits, and will re-run the Netlify checks after each of these commits.
 You can follow the process above once you're satisfied with your changes.

 5. You've successfully merged your changes!
 You'll need to wait from 1-10 minutes to see your work appear on the updated live website.